Elena Rybakina: 2022: Wimbledon champion

-Rybakina started the season at the Adelaide International 1, making it to the final where she was defeated by world No. 1, Ash Barty.
-Her success continued at the Sydney Tennis Classic with a lopsided defeat of reigning US Open champion Emma Raducanu, in the first round.
-She subsequently withdrew from the tournament citing a thigh injury.
-She reached a career-high ranking of No. 12, on 17 January 2022.
+Rybakina started her 2022 season at the Adelaide International where she defeated wildcard Storm Sanders, qualifier Marie Bouzková, Shelby Rogers, and Misaki Doi enroute to the final where she was defeated by world No. 1, Ashleigh Barty.
+Her success continued at the Sydney Tennis Classic with a lopsided first-round defeat of reigning US Open champion Emma Raducanu, before she subsequently withdrew from the tournament citing a thigh injury.
+She reached a career-high ranking of No. 12 on 17 January 2022.

-Her remaining early hardcourt season saw little progress with a second-round retirement and a walkover at the Australian Open and St. Petersburg Ladies' Trophy, respectively, and a first-round loss at the Qatar Ladies Open.
+Her remaining early hardcourt season saw little progress.
+She defeated Zarina Diyas, before a second-round retirement against Zhang Shuai at the Australian Open due to thigh injury.
+She defeated Varvara Gracheva, but withdrew before the second round at the St. Petersburg Ladies' Trophy.
+She lost in the first round to Jacqueline Cristian at the Qatar Ladies Open.
 Her "Sunshine Double" (Miami and Indian Wells) saw improvement with a quarterfinal appearance at the Indian Wells Open against Maria Sakkari and a third-round appearance to Jessica Pegula at the Miami Open.

 Her clay-court season began with a second-round loss to Anhelina Kalinina after a first-round bye at Charleston.
 Following this, she represented Kazakhstan as the team's top seed and won both of her singles matches in a tie against Germany securing a berth in the finals later in the year.
 The remainder of her clay-court season saw little achievement as she failed to advance into the quarterfinals at the Stuttgart Open, Madrid Open, Italian Open, and French Open.